vegaprotocol/documentation/docs/concepts/101/rewards-vesting.md

 import NetworkParameter from '@site/src/components/NetworkParameter';

 Vega Protocol contains a flexible system allowing for various behaviours on the network to be measured and rewarded, with the rewards able to be configured and funded permissionlessly by any network participant.
-These rewards broadly fall into three categories.

 ## Trading rewards
-Market participants can also receive rewards for their trading activity, liquidity provision, and for proposing actively traded markets.
+Market participants can receive rewards for their trading activity, liquidity provision, and for proposing actively traded markets.

 **Traders** can receive bonuses for placing market and/or limit orders that are filled, and keeping positions open.